Rakiya A. Muhammad

 “It is more or less a family business to them because his father is still active in tea selling somewhere within the state capital.”

-He notes that the service has been okay with him and his friends who have been consuming their tea.
+He notes that the service has been satisfactory for him and his friends, who have been enjoying their tea.

 “Most of them started trading at a tender age.
 You will see them on the street hawking any sellable goods.”
-He surmises that Nigeriens are more at home in Sokoto than Nigerians from the Southern part of the country do.
+He surmises that Nigeriens are more at home in Sokoto than Nigerians from the Southern part of the country are.
+This feeling of being ‘more at home’ is not just proverbial; it is rooted in shared cultural practices and traditions.

 “The people of Sokoto relate with Nigeriens more than their co-nationals from Nigeria,” he adds.
-According to him, it may be because of the cultural and religious ties they both shares.
+According to him, it may be due to the cultural and religious ties they share.

-“Traces of foremost Islamic Jihadist and Founder of Sokoto Caliphate, Sheikh Usmanu Bin Danfodiyo has put them on a brotherhood side with the northern region of Nigeria.”
+“Traces of the foremost Islamic Jihadist and Founder of Sokoto Caliphate, Sheikh Usmanu Bin Danfodiyo, have put them on a brotherhood with the northern region of Nigeria.”

-However, both sides attest to the mutual benefits they are tapping from the migration of Nigeriens to Sokoto.
+However, both sides attest to the mutual benefits they derive from Nigeriens migrating to Sokoto.

-On the one hand, the host gets needed goods and services, on the other, the migrants meet the aspiration for better economic opportunities and improvement in their living conditions.
+On the one hand, the host receives the necessary goods and services; on the other, the migrants fulfil their aspiration for better economic opportunities and improved living conditions.

-But the connection transcends economy interest, Ba’are explains.
+But the connection transcends economic interest, Ba’are explains.
 “We’re part of the people here in terms of culture and religion.”

-Therefore, as the leaders, the Chair says they always make sure members meet the demands of both federal and state governments on documentation of our residence permit.
+Therefore, as leaders, the Chair states that they always ensure members meet the demands of both federal and state governments regarding documentation of their residence permits.

 A traditional leader in Sokoto, Alhaji Lawan Zayyanu, acknowledges profitable businesses within border districts.

-Zayyanu, who is District head of Gwadabawa, links it to marital ties, social, and economic relationships between citizens of the two countries.
+Zayyanu, the District Head of Gwadabawa, links it to marital ties, social, and economic relationships between citizens of the two countries.

-But many migrants lament the impact of coronavirus pandemic, exchange rates, and border closure on their businesses in Nigeria.
+But many migrants lament the impact of the coronavirus pandemic, exchange rates, and border closure on their businesses in Nigeria.
+The coronavirus pandemic alone resulted in a sharp decline, with some businesses experiencing up to a 40% drop in revenue.
+This significant decrease highlights the severity of the economic constraints faced by migrants.

 She lauds the recent signing of an agreement between the International Labour Organization (ILO) and the International Organization for Migration (IOM).